ValeToth/JavaDataStructures/README.md

 #### Tools needed :wrench:
 Possibly NetBeans, wich this project has been created with.
 #### Level of knowledge :books:
-You must have knowledje of the Java language to begin with, and then some basic understanding of design patterns as a whole.
-If you like you can specify in one and develop it!
+You must have knowledge of the Java language to begin with, and then some basic understanding of design patterns as a whole.
+If you like you can specialize in one and develop it!
 #### Writing code :pencil:
-the code style we're going to follow is for easy read, so it follows some simple rules:
+the code style we're going to follow is for easy read, so there are some simple rules:
 * newline parentesis
   ``` java
   public void method (  )